Head of Department Sept 2018-Aug 2021.

 I am also interested in the links between art and text: I have co-edited a volume on Art and Inscriptions in the Ancient World and have written a number of articles on the viewing of visual images in imperial Greek literature.

 Another interest is in the representation of Greek myth.
 My latest monograph, Greek Myths in Roman Art and Culture (Cambridge University Press, 2016) explores the representation of Greek mythology in Roman art, with a particular focus on domestic and funerary contexts.
-I have also published a number of articles on mythological sarcophagi and I am currently co-editing, together with Anthropologist Ruth E. Toulson, a volume of papers exploring the active roles played by images in the contexts of grief and remembrance (forthcoming with Routledge 2018).
+I have also published a number of articles on mythological sarcophagi and recently co-edited, together with Anthropologist Ruth E. Toulson, a volume of papers exploring the active roles played by images in the contexts of grief and remembrance (Routledge 2018).
 These papers draw on a workshop held at Warwick in May 2016, funded by the Wellcome Trust.